Little River Extension: A new link

 On December 11, 2006, the City of Windsor officially opened the so-called "Bridge to Nowhere" providing a second link along Wyandotte Street to the new subdivision being built on the East End.
 The road is two lanes wide with bike lanes, and a bike trail on one end.
 A spur from the Little River Extension linking the LRE to Bertha Street was re-aligned slightly to cross the road and meet the trail.
 The Wyandotte Street trail leads west to the LRE, where a proposed intersection is planned.

 In early 2007, Wyandotte Street was extended east to Florence Avenue, but this posed a problem, as the street would cross the LRE, which is a very busy trail.
 The City of Windsor's engineers came up with a solution, and made a tunnel under the road for the bike trail, for unimpeded traffic flow with ramps connecting the trail to the sidewalks and street above.
 The trail was also re-aligned slightly at the roundabout/traffic circle with the Ganatchio Trail, with the addition of a four-lane ramp linking it to the Ganatchio Trail (to help minimize weaving and lower traffic at the roundabout, by giving people a second option at which to turn).

 The trail was also extended south in early 2007, by heading west along Tecumseh Road to the new traffic lights at the Smart Car dealership in Windsor.
 It then continues west before turning south along a newly constructed trail along the east bank of Little River.
 This extension continues southward, crossing Esplanade Drive (a residential street) and through the Forest Glade forest (for which the neighbourhood is named) near two elementary schools, before terminating at Ridge Road (another residential street).
 The trail is also connected to the newly built Hawthorne Road Bike Trail via a bridge at Tecumseh Road, (the Hawthorne Road Bike Trail along the west bank of Little River was constructed in 2003).
 This trail ultimately leads to Roseville Gardens and ultimately Fountain Bleu.
 In 2008, McNorton Street was extended across Little River to the new Windsor Family Credit Union Arena, temporarily cutting the trail in two, though this will be remedied in the future with an underpass similar to Wyandotte Street.
 Also in 2008, powerful storms swept across the region from June 3 to June 8, causing the Wyandotte Street Tunnel of the trail to flood with water.

-Recent talks of expansion
+Talks of expansion

 As of 2006, Windsor City Council has been in talks with CN Rail and Hiram Walker Distillery on buying a spur line, and converting the railroad tracks into a rail trail, for easy connection to the Riverfront Bike Trail in Downtown and the west end.
 This is boosted by the fact that the Via Rail train station downtown ("Windsor-Walkerville") is old and over-crowded.
 The City has several plans in the event of a relocation of railways: